tshepang/blog/content/Up With Donald Byrd (1964).md

 tags = ['music']
 +++

-I thoroughly enjoyed Donarl Byrd\'s superb album, \"Up With Donald Byrd\", most especially the masterpiece House of the Rising Sun and My Babe.
-I have listened to a few the guy\'s albums and nothing quite comes close, in fact some are so bad that it\'s strange it\'s the same artist.
+I thoroughly enjoyed Donarl Byrd's superb album, "Up With Donald Byrd", most especially the masterpiece House of the Rising Sun and My Babe.
+I have listened to a few the guy's albums and nothing quite comes close, in fact some are so bad that it's strange it's the same artist.

 Anyways, I went onto the interwebs looking for like-minded people and found one who [disagreed], calling it forgettable.
-Either that\'s a critic with a more sophisticated taste and much more listening experience, or she\'s got twisted taste.
-I was actually surprised since I\'m even tempted to call this the best Jazz album yet!
+Either that's a critic with a more sophisticated taste and much more listening experience, or she's got twisted taste.
+I was actually surprised since I'm even tempted to call this the best Jazz album yet!

   [disagreed]: http://www.answers.com/topic/up-with-donald-byrd-1964-album-by-donald-byrd